-Oh, the poetical-tragical-comical-historical-pastoral-philosophical introduction to physics.
+Oh, the poetical-tragical-comical-historical-pastoral introduction to physics.
 A word on systems, environments, models, and idealization.
-Some stuff on quantities, base units, other units, and unit conversions.
+Some stuff on quantities, base units, and other units.
 Two words on dimensional analysis.
 A bit on significant figures.
-Some discussion of order-of-magnitude calculations, 1-digit calculations, and no more.
+Unit conversions, order-of-magnitude calculations, 1-digit calculations, and no more.

-Subject headings: keywords -philosophy - systems/environments/models/idealization - units - base units - unit conversions - dimensional analysis -- significant figures - order-of-magnitude calculations - 1-digit calculations
+Subject headings: keywords - units - base units - dimensional analysis - conversions - order of magnitude estimation - significant figures